learn-co-curriculum/react-hooks-npm-lab/README.md

 handy command for creating these files: `npm init`.

 Run `npm init` and follow the prompts until a `package.json` file is created.

-Try running `npm install` again - ah, no error, but nothing else happens.
-OK, let's run the tests:
+Following, run the tests with `npm test`:

 ```
 > npm test
 Error: no test specified
 ```

 Bah humbug!
-Still not working.
-We are missing our testing framework and our `test` script!
+Our tests in `test/` still aren't working.
+We are missing our testing framework and a `test` script that makes use of it!
 Let's fix both:

 ###### Install a Testing Package

 We need to add in the necessary dependencies that will run our tests.

 In the terminal, run `npm install learn-browser`.
 You should see `npm` take action.
-When `npm` is finished, `package.json` will be updated with a new key: `dependencies`, with one dependency inside:
+When `npm` is finished, `package.json` will be updated with a new key:
+`dependencies`, with one dependency inside:

 ```
 "dependencies": {